dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 - *Consistency.* Every node in the cluster will respond with the most recent data, even if the system must block the request until all replicas update.
 If you query a "consistent system" for an item that is updating, you'll wait for that response until all replicas successfully update.
 However, you'll receive the most current data.

 - *Availability.* Every node will return an immediate response, even if that response isn't the most recent data.
-If you query an "available system" for an item that is updating, you'll the best possible answer the service can provide at that moment - even if the update hasn't replicated.
+If you query an "available system" for an item that is updating, you'll get the best possible answer the service can provide at that moment - even if the update hasn't replicated.

 - *Partition Tolerance.* Guarantees that the system will continue to operate if a replicated data node fails or loses connectivity with other replicated data nodes.

 Relational databases typically provide consistency and availability, but not partition tolerance.
 Relational databases scale-up, or vertically.
 Horizontally partitioning a relational database across multiple nodes, such as with [sharding](https://www.digitalocean.com/community/tutorials/understanding-database-sharding), is costly and time consuming to manage.
 Sharding can end up impacting performance, table joins, and referential integrity.

 If data replicas were to lose network connectivity in a "highly consistent" relational database cluster, you wouldn't be able to write to the database.
 The system would reject the write operation as it can't replicate that change to every underlying data replica.
-Every copy of the data has to update before the transaction can complete.
+Every data replica has to update before the transaction can complete.

 NoSQL databases typically support high availability and partition tolerance.
 They scale out horizontally, often across commodity servers.
 This approach provides tremendous availability, both within and across geographical regions at a reduced cost.
 You partition and replicate data across these machines, or nodes, providing redundancy and fault tolerance.
 The downside is consistency.
 A change to data on one NoSQL node can take some time to propagate to other nodes.
 Typically, a NoSQL database node will provide an immediate response to a query - even if the data that is presented is stale and hasn't updated yet.

 If data replicas were to lose connectivity in a "highly available" NoSQL database cluster, you could still complete a write operation to the database.
 The database cluster would allow the write operation and update each data replica as it becomes available.

 This kind of result is known as [eventual consistency](http://www.cloudcomputingpatterns.org/eventual_consistency/), a characteristic of distributed data systems where ACID transactions aren't supported.
 It's a brief delay between the update of a data item and time that it takes to propagate that update to each of the replica nodes.
 Under normal conditions, the lag is typically short, but can increase when problems arise.
-For example, what if you were to update a product item in a NoSQL database in the United States and query that same data item from a replica node in Europe?
+For example, what would happen if you were to update a product item in a NoSQL database in the United States and query that same data item from a replica node in Europe?
 You would receive the earlier product information, until the cluster updates the European node with the product change.
 By immediately returning a query result and not waiting for all replica nodes to update, you gain enormous scale and volume, but with the possibility of presenting older data.

-Most cloud-native services favor availability and partition tolerance over strong consistency.
-Mission-critical services must scale rapidly and remain up and running.
-As the CAP theorem specifies, you can only get *two* of the three properties.
-With availability and partition tolerance, you lose the consistency property.
-Developers must implement techniques to support eventual consistency that work around the lack of strong consistency.
+Most cloud-native services favor the guarantees of availability and partition tolerance over that of strong consistency.
+For most businesses, high availability and massive scalability are more critical than consistency.
+As we've discussed in this section, developers implement techniques and patterns that support the goal of eventual consistency, including Sagas, CQRS, and asynchronous messaging.

 > Some care must be taken with these descriptions as some databases support configurations that can *"toggle"* these principles.
 For example, MySQL can be configured as either consistent and available or available and partition tolerant.
 Azure Cosmos DB also support five different consistency models as we'll see in the next section.

+NoSQL databases include a variety of data models for accessing and managing data.
 The are four basic types of NoSQL databases:

-- *Document Store* (mongodb, couchdb, couchbase) - Store data and corresponding metadata non-relationally in schemaless JSON-based documents or BSON (binary encoded JSON objects) inside the database.
-The embedded metadata stored in the document enable queries against its content.
+- *Document Store* (mongodb, couchdb, couchbase) - Data and corresponding metadata are stored non-relationally in schemaless JSON-based documents or BSON (binary encoded JSON objects) inside the database.
+These stores enable developers to add or modify data properties as business requirements change, helping to promote rapid development.

-- *Key/Value Store* (redis, riak, memcached) - Store data in simple key-value pairs.
+- *Key/Value Store* (redis, riak, memcached) - The simplest of the NoSQL databases, data is represented as a collection of key-value pairs.
+These lightweight stores are capable of achieving large degrees of horizontal scale.
 System operations are performed against a unique access key that maps to a value of user data.
 The *value* component can be a string value, JSON document, or even a BLOB (large binary object).

-- *Wide-Column Store* (hbase, Cassandra) - Store related data in a columnar format as a set of nested-key/value pairs within a single column.
-Data is retrieved as a single unit.
-Reads and writes query against columns rather than rows.
+- *Wide-Column Store* (hbase, Cassandra) - Related data is stored as a set of nested-key/value pairs within a single column.
+Read/write operations query against columns rather than rows.
+Consider this store.
+Popular for analytical workloads, columnar data can be retrieved as a single unit.
 Storing data in columns enables fast searching and data aggregation.

-- *Graph stores* (neo4j, titan) - Store data as a graphical representation within a node along with edges that specify the relationship between the nodes.
-Graph database stored not only data but also connections between data.
-You can quickly traverse large amounts of data and relationships.
+- *Graph stores* (neo4j, titan) - Data is stored in a graph structure in the form of nodes, edges, and data properties.
+The *edges* represent relationships between nodes and are stored directly with the data.
+With this storage pattern, you can quickly traverse large amounts of related data.
+A recommendation engine is the classical use case for a graph database.
+It can search your browsing and purchase history along with that of other customers to recommend items that you may want to view and purchase.

 Based upon specific data needs, a cloud-native-based microservice can either implement a relational, or a NoSQL datastore or both.

 |  Consider a NoSQL datastore when: | Consider a relational database when: |